Werk17/Percolation/readme.txt

  *  whether the system percolates?
 This should be something like 3-5 sentences.
  *****************************************************************************/

+    The way I implemented the percolation.java problem is by first initializing the N * N grid with closed sites.
+    At the same time, I initialized a weighted quick-union that corresponds to the ordered grid[i][j] from 0 through N for i,j.
+    If grid[i][j] is open and full on the bottom row (weightedQuickUnion[indexAt(grid[i][j])), then the system percolates.
+    In other words, if the root of any element on the bottom row is equal to the root at the top node (in m case N*N is top node). if it doesn't percolate, open a random site.
+    Added validation for checking IndexOutOfBounds.

 /******************************************************************************
  *  Perform computational experiments to estimate the running time of
- *  PercolationStats.java for values values of n and T when implementing
+ *  PercolationStats.java for values of n and T when implementing
  *  Percolation.java with QuickFindUF.java.
  *
  *  To do so, fill in the two tables below.
 Each table must have at least